 Speaking outside 10 Downing Street this morning, the Prime Minister told the media that, following a Cabinet deliberation, it was judged to be in the country’s best interests that an election be conducted.

 However, the Fixed Term Parliament Act 2011 set the date of the next General Election to May 7, 2020.
-To unlock this, and allow her to request the Queen dissolve Parliament at an earlier date, the Government will need to secure at least two-thirds support for a motion in favour of calling a snap election.
+This may only be done if the Government receives the approval of at least two-thirds of the House of Commons for a motion calling for an early election.

-“In recent weeks Labour has threatened to vote against the deal we reach with the European Union.
-The Liberal Democrats have said they want to grind the business of government to a standstill.
-The Scottish National Party say they will vote against the legislation that formally repeals Britain’s membership of the European Union.
+“Labour has threatened to vote against the agreement we reach with the European Union in recent weeks.'”
+The Liberal Democrats have declared they intend to bring the business of government to a stop.
+The Scottish National Party say they would vote against the legislation that formally repeals Britain’s membership of the European Union.